 Misconception #1: The cap covers everything

 Many people mistakenly believe that the cap applies to both general and special damages.
 In other words, they think that the cap amount is the total amount of compensation they can get.
-That is not true; the cap amount is only for pain and suffering for certain minor soft-tissue injuries.
+That is not true; the cap amount is only for pain and suffering for certain minor soft-tissue injuries and minor psychological issues.
 Insurance companies do not educate consumers about this fact, as it is not in their interests to do so.
 We will go into more detail below about which injuries are, and are not, subject to the cap.